Store First offered investors the opportunity to invest in storage pods with the promise of an 8% “guaranteed” return in

 By being asked to pay business rates, investors who have lost money on Store First pods are effectively being forced by the Government to throw good money after bad.
 Among the owners of Store First pods are victims of the Henley Retirement Benefit Scheme and Capita Oak Pension Scheme, which means that yet again the taxman has gone after the holders of unsuitable investments rather than the people who have their money – reminiscent of HMRC’s bills for unauthorised payment charges sent to the victims of pension liberation fraud.

 Unfortunately for investors, the rateable value determined by the Valuation Office is somewhat theoretical and based on the rent that the property could have been let for in 2015, based on its size, location and the nature of the property.
 The VO may have taken the view that it is not their problem that some Store First investors are unable to realise any rent from their property.

 Nonetheless, it would seem well-advised for individual Store First investors to contact Barnsley Council and the Valuations Office as a matter of urgency and appeal the rateable value of their investment that Store First has “negotiated” on their behalf, on the basis that the market value of the property is considerably less.
 We are not able to say whether this has any chance of success, but it is surely worth trying.
 Details of how to challenge a rateable value can be found on gov.uk.

 There is another obvious way out of this mess.
-Investors in Store First were told they had a “buy back option” after five years, but we are unaware of any investor in Store First successfully exercising this buy back option and receiving cash for their investment.
+Investors in Store First were told they had a “buy back option” after five years.
 A Store First investor has told us that when they applied to exercise the buy back option, they were told it is optional, and that Store First has another five years in which to decide whether to buy the investment back.